Herman K. van Dijk

-Herman Koene van Dijk (born 1946) is a Dutch economist Consultant at the Research Department of Norges Bank and Professor Emeritus at the Econometric Institute of the Erasmus University Rotterdam, known for his contributions in the field of Bayesian analysis.
+Herman Koene van Dijk (1946 – 24 January 2025) was a Dutch economist who was a consultant at the Research Department of Norges Bank and Professor Emeritus at the Econometric Institute of the Erasmus University Rotterdam, known for his contributions in the field of Bayesian analysis.

-Biography
+Life and career

 Van Dijk received his BA in Economics in 1967 and his Doctorandus degree in Economics in 1969 both at the University of Groningen.
 He went to the States, where he received his MA in Economics in 1972 from the State University of New York at Buffalo.
-Back in The Netherlands he received his PhD in Econometrics in 1984 from the Erasmus University Rotterdam under the supervision of Teun Kloek for the thesis "Posterior analysis of econometric models using Monte Carlo integration."
+Back in The Netherlands he received his PhD in Econometrics in 1984 from the Erasmus University Rotterdam for the thesis "Posterior analysis of econometric models using Monte Carlo integration."

-After graduation Van Dijk started his academic career as Assistant Professor at the Econometric Institute at the Erasmus University Rotterdam, were in 1994 he is appointed Professor of Econometrics at the Econometric Institute.
-From 1992 to 1998 he was first Director of the Tinbergen Institute, and later from 2008 to 2010.
-From 1998 to 2003 he was Director of the Econometric Institute as successor of Ton Vorst, and succeeded by Philip Hans Franses.
+Van Dijk started in 1972 his academic career at the Econometric Institute at the Erasmus University Rotterdam, where in 1993 he was appointed Professor of Econometrics at the Econometric Institute.
+From 1992 to 1998 he was Director of the Tinbergen Institute, and later from 2008 to 2010.
+From 1998 to 2003 he was Director of the Econometric Institute.